LeidyGil/leidygil.github.io/SQL_English.md

 ('Pantalón', 2000.00, 'PAN-001'),
 ('Camisa XL', 1000.00, 'CAM-002');

--- Check constraints
+### Check constraints
 -- Key ideas
 -- There are different types of restrictions that can be applied to the columns of a table.
--- The NOT NULL restriction prevents null values from being entered into a column.
+-- The NOT NULL restriction prevents null values FROM being entered into a column.
 -- The UNIQUE restriction prevents duplicates in a specific column.
 -- The CHECK restriction allows us to establish a condition that the values of a column must meet.
 -- Check constraints